Myntdu River: Sources

 The river originates at a place called Mihmyntdu, adjacent to Jowai town.
 This river encircles Jowai on three sides excluding the northern part of town.

 Course

-The river flows across Jowai, and then through Leshka (where a Hydro Project Dam is being constructed) to reach a village Borghat, within Jaintia Hills, before finally entering Bangladesh, where it is locally called 'Shari'.
+The river flows across Jowai, and then through Leshka (where a hydro project dam is being constructed) to reach the village Borghat, within Jaintia Hills, before finally entering Bangladesh, where it is locally called 'Shari'.